wmiller5/fluffy-umbrella/rules.md

 Let teammates know regularly what your progress is, what your difficulties are, if there is some possibility that you could not follow your shedule, let teammates know and help the sooner, the better.

 ## Add any other rules that your team establishes to help each other work effectively together
+1. Make sure everyone feels accepted and competent
+2. Always reply to the message
+3. Inform any difficulty in time and ask for help
+4. Update progress regularly